 Because occupations involving physical labor dominate the local economy, Green Spring is generally considered to be a blue-collar town.
 64.94% of the Green Spring workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Green Spring is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Green Spring who work in office and administrative support (35.06%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Green Spring doesn't have a public transportation system that people use for their commute.
+Green Spring is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Green Spring in 2022 was $24,551, which is lower middle income relative to West Virginia and the nation.
 This equates to an annual income of $98,204 for a family of four.